dmrickey/fvtt-ckl-roll-bonuses/README.md

 # Misc

 ## Ammunition
-Ammunition now has inputs for attack and damage bonuses.
+Ammunition now has inputs for masterwork, enhancement, attack, and damage bonuses.
 You can find these on the item's advanced tab.

 ## Change Offset
 Modify the results of any `change` type.
 This is essentially a very generic form of [Fate's Favored](#fates-favored) -- but this will allow you to increase or decrease any `change` type instead of only modifying luck bonuses by +1.